-In the creation account of Genesis 1, God's first word on the subject of men and women is that they were equally created in the image of God (v.
-27).
+In the creation account of Genesis 1, God's first word on the subject of men and women is that they were equally created in the image of God (Genesis 1:27).
 Neither received more of the image of God than the other.
 So the Bible begins with the equality of the sexes.
 As persons, as spiritual beings standing before God, men and women are absolutely equal.

-Despite this equality, there is in Genesis 2 a more detailed account of the creation of the two human beings that reveals differences in their God-given functions and responsibilities.
+In Genesis 2, there is a more detailed account of the creation of the two equal human beings that reveals differences in their God-given functions and responsibilities.
 God did not create the man and the woman at the same time, but rather He created Adam first and Eve later for the specific purpose of being Adam's helper.
 Eve was equal to Adam, but she was given the role and duty of submitting to him.
-Although the word "helper" carries very positive connotations-even being used of God Himself as the helper of Israel (Deut.
-33:7; Ps.
-33:20)-it still describes someone in a relationship of service to another.
+Although the word "helper" carries very positive connotations-even being used of God Himself as the helper of Israel (Deuteronomy 33:7; Psalm 33:20)-it still describes someone in a relationship of service to another.
 The responsibility of wives to submit to their husbands, then, was part of the plan from creation, even before the curse.
-The first books of the Bible establish both the equality of men and women and also the support role of the wife (see Exod.
-21:15, 17, 28-31; Num.
-5:19-20, 29; 6:2; 30:1-16).
+The first books of the Bible establish both the equality of men and women and also the support role of the wife (see Exodus 21:15, 17, 28-31; Numbers 5:19-20, 29; 6:2; 30:1-16).